 Usually services are held every Sunday in both places, Kirk of St Bride at 9:30 am and Arngask at 11:00 am except for the last Sunday in the month when a joint Service will be held at 11:00 am, alternating between the two churches.
-While the Kirk of St Bride is unable to be used during internal repainting then services in Abernethy will be held in the Williamson Hall.
-The last service in Kirk of St Bride will be the joint service on 26th August, it is not known yet when we will be able to return.
-Check back here regularly for updates.
+We are delighted to announce that from 16 December we will be able to use the Kirk of St Bride again in Abernethy.
 You will be welcome to join us in praise at either place for worship.
 See here for information prior to any Sunday for any special Service time.

 Welcome and Call to Worship

 Hymn 290: The race that long in darkness pined (St.Magnus/Notts.)

 Childrens Address - 3rd Candle

 Abernethy - Sunday Club Nativity Play: “Christmas – Expect the Unexpected!”